-Writing Partners letters (1,000 words, SLO 4): 5%
+Writing Partners letters (1,000 words, SLO 4) and Campus Tour Proposal Presentation: 5%

 Daily Homework / Journal Writing (SLO 1,2).
-Follow-up exercises (SLO 3): 5%
+Grammar follow-up exercises (SLO 3): 10%

-In-Class Participation (including workshops, etc.): 15%
+Participation (including in-class workshops, effort put into out-of-class work etc.): 10%

 Final: Instead of a final exam, you will write a critical reflection at the end of the class.
 Think of it as a scientific study of your progress as a writer over the next four months.
 Remember, writing is a process.
 Collecting your work and then reflecting on that work is part of the process.
 The final assignment is designed to get you thinking about your specific challenges, your strategies for improvement, your successes and failures, and your goals for the future.
 Every writer, no matter how accomplished, has room for improvement.
 This assignment is your culminating experience.
 This course does not have a final exam.
 Don't show up to the common English 1A final on Saturday December 8.
 INSTEAD, December 17 from 9:45 to 12:00 will be the culminating event for this class, and attendance is mandatory.
-We will be having a campus tour and lunch with our 5th grade writing partners and Professor Banwait's class and their writing partners.
-(This may be a problem if you are in T/R classes at 10:30/11:00.
+We will be having a campus tour and lunch with our 5th grade writing partners and Professor Banwait's class and their writing partners. (\This may be a problem if you are in T/R classes at 10:30/11:00.
 If that's the case, talk to me immediately, talk to your professor, and we'll work something out.)

-Homework and Journal Writing: You will need a notebook for this class in which you will do all your in-class and most of your out of class journal writing activities.
-I will collect these periodically to give you credit for the homework and respond to some of your writing.
-The journal assignments (in class and out of class) are designed to help you practice your writing by responding to readings, discussion, and the writing process.
+Homework and Journal Writing: In this class I am asking you to keep a journal, so you will need a notebook in which you will do all your in-class writing activities.
+The journal assignments and free writing prompts are designed to help you practice your writing by responding to readings, discussion, and the writing process.
 I do not expect and do not seek formal, polished writing here, though you should be attempting to refine the skills you are learning.
 This is a space that allows you to experiment, mess around, make "mistakes," and generally work through styles, forms and ideas as you prepare for our more formal essays.
+You will find it much easier to write freely here than when confronted by the intimidating blank white page as you sit down to start writing a rough draft.
+I will collect your journals periodically to give you credit and to respond to some of your writing.
+The journal is a space for you to write without the pressure of being graded-you will receive credit just for doing it.
+However, I will be using a scale of check-/check/check+ to assess the quality of effort you appear to be putting into your writing here.